wethrift/solid-server-template/README.md

 # solid-server-template

 This is a buildless Node.js server template designed for use with Solid JS.
 It provides a compact solution (~400 lines of code) for building and maintaining a Next.js-inspired server.
-It includes file routing, server-side rendering with a getServerSideProps equivalent, and ESM HMR (Hot Module Replacement) thanks to esm.sh.
+It includes file routing, server-side rendering with a getServerSideProps equivalent, and ESM HMR (Hot Module Replacement) thanks to esm.sh, as well as support for emotion/vanilla css.

 # Usage